 The Ballad of Sister Bergdorf grew out my observation that an unholy coupling had occurred between religion and politics.
-The vile progeny that resulted was 'art discourse.'
+'Art discourse' was one of its most obnoxious offspring.
 I have discussed 'cultural appropriation,' since the 1980s, theorised 'appropriately,' particularly on ceramics, since the 1990s, debated with feminists on transgender politics, among other things, since the late 1990s, and argued with transactivists since the early 2000s.
 I've held forth on social media - mostly on Facebook - about all of it since 2010.
 I have even been described as a 'veteran of the culture wars,' by the writer Jo Bartosch so, if that doesn't convince you that I am familiar with this territory, nothing will.
 It took some time to find my satirical voice - or at least to find a way to express it on pots - but the jugs that I started making in 2015 gave vent to the first collection of work that deals directly with the increasing madness of politics.
 Looking back now, I can see the satire clearly enough in Nightwalker, (2014,) and there are probably hints before that.

 About the politics